Tyre, Lebanon: History

-The Phoenician Tyrians' international trade network was based on its two harbours which are mentioned by ancient writers (Arrian, Anabasis, 2, 24; Strabo, Geography, 16,2,23).
+The Phoenician Tyrians' international trade network was based on its two harbours which are mentioned by ancient writers.
 The northern harbour opened toward the Phoenician city of Sidon and has been therefore referred to as the "Sidonian Harbour" by 19th and 20th century scholars, but it was referred to as the "Port of Astronoe" during Late Antiquity.
 The southern harbour opened toward Egypt and was referred to as the "Egyptian Harbour".
 The location of the two harbours has been the subject of speculations since the 17th Century.
 The submarine excavation of a large, 4-6th Century BC breakwater north of the city, and the discovery of 250 BC to 500 AD harbour sediments behind this breakwater demonstrated the existence of a northern harbour repeatedly, if not permanently, throughout Antiquity under the modern harbour of Tyre.

 The location of the southern harbour is more elusive.
-Renan (1864–1874) envisioned it as an extensive structure now located offshore, south of the former island.
+Renan envisioned it as an extensive structure now located offshore, south of the former island.
 Subsequent diving surveys identified submerged man-made structures on the seafloor within 150 m of the former island.
 Antoine Poidebard, who was the first to have them explored by divers in 1939, saw in these structures former breakwaters enclosing a harbour with two entrances.
 The geographic area enclosed within these structures is therefore often referred to as the "Southern Harbour".
-These structures have also been interpreted as a polder-like area protecting an urban district (El-Amouri et al., 2005; Frost, 1971; Renan, 1864–1874).
+These structures have also been interpreted as a polder-like area protecting an urban district.
 A Phoenician-style breakwater was recently found within this area, but excavation is needed to confirm its age ascription.
 Harbour sediments found behind the structure suggest that the breakwater was part of the Egyptian harbour.
 Harbour sediments found near Hiram's Tower, further north, mark an early location of the Sidonian Harbour.

 The development of Tyre was profoundly affected by the construction of a causeway built by Alexander the Great in 332 BC to seize the city.
 This reportedly 750 metre (820 yard) long and 60 metre (200 ft.) wide causeway was laid over a submarine shoal less than 5.4 metres (18 ft.) deep.
 This shoal was interpreted as a sandbank (also called a 'salient'), formed by the accretion of sand in the lee of the island, under the effects of the refraction and diffraction of waves around the island.
 The causeway interrupted longshore sand transport, forcing sand to accumulate along the causeway, rapidly creating an emerged sandy isthmus (or tombolo), linking the island to the mainland.

 This sandy isthmus rapidly inflated during the centuries following the construction of the causeway.
 By early Imperial Roman times, monumental buildings had been built over most of its surface.
 Their layout implies that the isthmus was by then nearly as wide as today.
 Therefore, the isthmus had completely reshaped the eastern coast of Tyre Island within 6-10 centuries after the construction of the causeway, spurring a radical transformation of the city.